BlakeHansen130/gesture-recognition-model/index.md

 ---
-title: "Deep Learning Based Gesture Recognition on ESP32-S3: From Training to Deployment"
+title: "Deep Learning for Gesture Recognition on ESP32-S3 from Training to Deployment"
 date: 2024-11-30
 showAuthor: false
 authors: